Do these notes explain What is Protein and the classification of proteins in Biochemistry?

 The sequence of these amino acids can be achieved by an almost infinite number of sequences to form an equally infinite number of different proteins

-Ways of Classification of proteins?
+Classification of proteins

 According to the classification of proteins, these are again classified into forms, functions, and composition.